bjorn/raccoin/docs/getting-started.md

 ## Add a Source

 A wallet is just a name for a group of transaction sources.
 To add transactions to your wallet, now add a source.
-Currently, the UI only allows adding CSV files in [various formats](/reference).
-The format of the CSV file will be auto-detected.
+The UI can add CSV and JSON files in [various formats](/reference).
+Built-in source formats are auto-detected.

-> If your specific CSV file format is not supported, please [open an
-> issue](https://github.com/bjorn/raccoin/issues) describing the contents of
-> that file and its origins!
-It is usually very easy to add support for
-> additional formats.
+If your file format is not built in, choose the CSV/JSON Assistant and map the timestamp, transaction type, amount, currency, fee and description fields.
+The assistant saves this mapping as a `.raccoin-import.json` file that can be reused or shared.

 ## See Balances and Transactions